Retaining Wall Cost in San Diego (2026): Pricing, Permits & Engineering

 Do I always need engineering or a permit?

-Walls around 3’+ and any wall supporting surcharge typically require engineering and permits in San Diego.
+Walls around 3’+ (measured from bottom of footing) and any wall supporting surcharge typically require engineering and permits in San Diego.
 Overlays (Coastal/ESL/historic) can remove exemptions even for shorter walls.

 A perforated, socked pipe runs in a wide drainage zone of clean stone to a lawful outlet, with geotextile separation to keep fines out.
-Many engineered SRW walls use multiple geogrid layers.
+Our drainage guide covers behind-wall specs, outlet permits, and ROW tie-in requirements in detail.

 Can a wall go on the property line?

-Often not without recorded rights—geogrid and footing zones must remain on your parcel.
-Survey staking is common before construction.
+Often not without recorded rights.
+Geogrid and footing zones must remain on your parcel.
+A 6′ SRW wall needs 3 to 5 feet of geogrid behind it, which may extend past the property line.
+Survey staking before construction is common and recommended.

 Serving San Diego County: Rancho Santa Fe, Del Mar, La Jolla, Carmel Valley, Encinitas, Carlsbad, Poway, Fairbanks Ranch, Oceanside, San Marcos, and more.